graphitemaster/redroid/ARCHITECTURE.md

 The final stage to module loading is the appropriate loading of the module, mainly searching for the entry/exit symbols with dlsym, and for the ruleset of what command to match.
-Modules define their intent with a macro provided to them by <module.h> which has to be included for a module to even load.
+Modules define their intent with a macro provided to them by `<module.h>` which has to be included for a module to even load.
-This header has two macros: MODULE_DEFAULT, and MODULE_ALWAYS.
-Depending on the module attempt, using MODULE_ALWAYS(module_name) will ensure that the modules entry function is entered always for any message on any channel.
+This header has two macros: `MODULE_DEFAULT`, and `MODULE_ALWAYS`.
+Depending on the module attempt, using `MODULE_ALWAYS(module_name)` will ensure that the modules entry function is entered always for any message on any channel.
 This is useful for writing a module that needs to check if someone posted a link to a webpage for instance.
-Where as MODULE_DEFAULT(module_name) is used to indicate a command-like module whos entry function is only called when a user types [bot_pattern][module_name].
-For instance ~module_name in the case of the default bot pattern.
+Where as `MODULE_DEFAULT(module_name)` is used to indicate a command-like module whos entry function is only called when a user types `[bot_pattern][module_name]`.
+For instance `~module_name` in the case of the default bot pattern.

 Since modules are just shared objects they can be reloaded, or loaded into an IRC instance on the fly.
-The modules ~load and ~reload are examples of modules which implement load/reload of modules.
-Yes a module which implements the ability to load, reload and unload modules is possible.
-This makes it quite trivial to roll out module changes into the wild without having to restart the IRC instance that is in use, or the whole bot.
+The modules `~load` and `~reload` are examples of modules which implement load/reload of modules.
+A module which implements the ability to load, reload and unload modules is as already observed possible do to the nature of how modules are self-contained.
+This makes it quite trivial to roll out module changes into the wild without having to restart the IRC instance that is in use or the whole bot.

 Database
 --------

 Redroid also contains a small wrapper database around SQLITE useful for modules to use, since it's properly garbage collected and easy to use.
-An example of a module which uses it (~quote) is provided.
-In the future a lot more things will use it (~family, ~oracle, ~obit).
-At the basic form the database is intended to be used as such:
+An example of a module which uses it is provided.
+The database API is open for any module to use.
+An example of how the database is intended to be used is provided:
 ```
     database_statement_t *statement = database_statement_create(module, "PREPARED_STATEMENT");
     if (!statement) return;